nxp-auto-linux/ipc-shm/README.rst

 S32xx platforms running Linux.
 For other platforms or Operating Systems, the local core ID configuration is not used.

+If using Linux IPCF Shared Memory User-space Driver, the user-space static library (libipc-shm) will automatically insert the IPCF UIO/CDEV kernel module at initialization.
+The path to the kernel module in the target board rootfs can be overwritten at compile time by setting IPC_UIO_MODULE_DIR (for using uio driver) or IPC_CDEV_MODULE_DIR (for using character driver) variable from the caller.

 Cautions
 ========
-This driver provides direct access to physical memory that is mapped as non-cachable.
+This driver provides direct access to physical memory that is mapped as non-cachable in both kernel-space or user-space.
 Therefore, applications should make only aligned accesses in the shared memory buffers.
 Caution should be used when working with functions that may do unaligned accesses (e.g., string processing functions).

 The driver ensures freedom from interference between local and remote memory domains by executing all write operations only in the local memory.